FredElster/02807FinalProject/README.md

 ### How ot run data_splitter.py
 - Clone or download this repository
-- Open the data_splitter.py file in visual studio code or another editor
+- Open the data_splitter.py file in Visual Studio Code or another editor
 - Make sure that the file is in the same folder as the merged_with_features.csv file
 - Make sure the environment you are using has the right packages installed through conda or pip
-- Press run adn the script will:
+- Press run and the script will:
     Split the merged_with_features.csv data into a 20/80 split with 80% training and 20% test